revel/revel.github.io/quickstart/controller/returns/results/index.md

 Called within an action (e.g. "Controller.Action"),
 [`mvc.Controller.Render`](../docs/godoc/controller.html#Controller.Render) does two things:
-1. Adds all arguments to the controller's RenderArgs, using their local identifier as the key.
+1. Adds all arguments to the controller's ViewArgs, using their local identifier as the key.
-2. Executes the template "views/Controller/Action.html", passing in the controller's "RenderArgs" as the data map.
+2. Executes the template "views/Controller/Action.html", passing in the controller's "ViewArgs" as the data map.

 If unsuccessful (e.g. it could not find the template), it returns an ErrorResult instead.